shingetsu/saku/README.md

 2. Open port 8000/tcp.
 3. Compile and install.

+   If you got saku with git, build version file.

+        % make version

+   Install to system.

         # make install

-   You can use PREFIX option for make, and use setup.py directly.
+   You can use PREFIX option for make.
-   If your system do not read modules in /usr/bin/local, do

-        # ln -s /usr/local/lib/python3.2/site-packages/shingetsu \
-                /usr/lib/python3.2/site-packages

 4. Configration files are installed into /usr/local/share/doc/saku/sample.
    You shoud install them:

         # cp init.sample /usr/local/etc/init.d/saku
         # cp saku.ini /usr/local/etc/saku/saku.ini

    and so on.
    If you use Supervisor, install supervisor.sample instead of init.sample.
    The paths of config files are set in saku.ini, they are in /usr/local/etc/saku by defaults. saku.ini are loaded from following paths and the later settings have a priority.

    * /usr/local/etc/saku/saku.ini
    * /etc/saku/saku.ini
    * ~/.saku/saku.ini

 5. Setup user and directories refering config files.
 6. Start with